If you are weighing up whether to buy a real or an artificial Christmas tree this year, let us help you with the facts.

 • Unlike artificial trees, real trees can also be recycled.
 Many BCTGA members and local councils across the country offer Christmas tree collection services, where used Christmas trees are picked up and recycled.

-• There is no need to worry about deforestation when buying a natural Christmas tree, because the majority are grown by BCTGA members as a horticultural crop and are not felled from pre-existing forests.
+• There is no need to worry about deforestation when buying a natural Christmas tree, Christmas trees are grown as a horticultural crop and are not felled from pre-existing forests.

 • When a Christmas tree is cut down, it is replaced by another seedling, with up to 10 trees being planted for every average size tree that is grown.